Project overview

 Findings:

-Add search and cart icons: The preliminary design only had a menu icon so I added search and cart icons to make it easier for users to complete these integral tasks.
+Add search and cart icons: The preliminary design only had a menu icon so I added search and cart icons to make it easier for users to complete integral tasks.